-The Church of England along with the world wide Anglican Communion has, for more than 20 years, adopted five marks of mission, as an understanding of what contemporary mission is about.
+Back in the September Pilgrims, I started offering some thoughts on the 5 Marks of Mission that the Church of England along with the world wide Anglican Communion has, for more than 20 years, adopted as an understanding of what contemporary mission is about.

 The five marks can be summarised in five words: TELL – TEACH – TEND – TRANSFORM – TREASURE.

 This month I offer some reflections on the remaining topic: TEACH